Top Web Development Companies

-- Begin creating the framework of the site with tasks such as setting up a file structure and creating basic templates that can be refined based on the completed design.
+- Begin creating the framework of the site with tasks such as setting up a file structure and creating basic templates that can be refined based on the completed design by web design company.

 Once the designers are done creating wireframes, site maps, and other design elements the major parts of the developers’ job begins.